 a.
 Any existing mount that is already suffering from this problem will typically not umount, because the file system is considered "busy".

 b.
-Attempts to use umount -l (lazy umount) or -f (forced umount) may not likely help.
+Attempts to use umount -l (lazy umount) or -f (forced umount) will not likely help.
 Even if the umount -l -f appears to succeed, it may only superficially remove the mounts from a mount list.
 Data about the mounts will still be held in other locations.

 c.
 Often, multiple different NFS mounts pointing to the same NFS Server will be sharing a connection.
-There may more than one mount to clear away, before the connection definition will be forgotten.
+There may more than one mount to clear away before the connection definition will be forgotten.

 So in the majority of cases, if option #1 above is not possible, reboot of the client machine will be needed.